Oranje Nassau I

 The Oranje Nassau I was the oldest and second largest of the four Oranje Nassau Mijnen-mines.
 Close to the mine there were several coal washing plants and a large electric power station.
 The mine dominated the skyline of Heerlen with its two tall chimneys nicknamed "Lange Jan" and "Lange Lies".

+The former mine is now used as part of the Minewater Project.